paul-ollis/vpe_syntax/README.rst

     easily be made to work with Neovim and, in any case, Neovim already has quite mature `support for Tree-sitter`_.

-    Currently the only supported languages are Python an C. It should be not difficult to add many of the languages that are available on PyPi.
+    Currently the only supported languages are Python and C. It should be not difficult to add many of the languages that are available on PyPi.
 They typically have names like tree=sitter-bash, tree-sitter-pascal, *etc*.
-In the next release, I plan to provide documentation that will include how to add support for other languages.
+In the next point release (0.2), I plan to provide documentation that will include how to add support for other languages.

+News
+====

+Version 0.1.1 enables support for Windows.

 Requirements